 An educational guide to speculating comics.

 As most of us get older, we look for ways to invest our earnings.
-One route some may take is to purchase a home.
-So many factors go into the purchase.
-The condition, the surrounding area, the schools, taxes, the size, to name a few.
-If things line up properly, doing your homework, you will get a return on your investment in many years’ time, maybe fewer, maybe right away if you’re flipping.
-Why and how are you almost guaranteed to get your monies back and then some?
-Validity will always be your go-to to make monies.
+One route some may take is to purchase a home, 401k, etc. So many factors go into the purchase of a home.
+The condition, the surrounding area, the schools, taxes, and the size, to name a few.
+If things line up properly, doing your homework, you will get a return on your investment in many years’ time, maybe in less time, maybe right away if you’re flipping.
+How are you almost guaranteed to make a return and then some?
+Validity will always be your go-to to make money.
 Validity is the essence, the embodiment of a sale.
 Once you establish the validity of your item, you are almost certain to make a profit.
-The proof of reselling a home for more monies is easily proven.
+The proof of reselling a home for more money is easily proven.
 A newly updated kitchen, bathroom, new plumbing, new windows, you get the idea.
 So, let’s incorporate these ideas with the variant comics, shall we?

-Followers of InvestComics may already know most of what we will touch on, but it is important during these times of 55 million people being out of work right now to be a bit wiser with your monies.
-Below we will give a list, in no particular order of what questions you need to be asking yourself whilst thinking about purchasing that variant comic.
+Followers of InvestComics may already know most of what we will touch on, but it is important during these times of 55 million people being out of work right now to be a bit wiser with your money.
+Below we will give a list, in no particular order of what questions you need to be asking yourself while thinking about purchasing that variant comic.
 Whether you are purchasing a brand-new variant cover comic for $19, $75, $149, or an aftermarket graded one for $700.
 It beckons the questions as to why you should maybe make your purchase.
-This said, remember this, a variant comic is a special cover with the same guts inside.
-Nothing different in the least, but one piece of paper.
-Is this one piece of paper worth 300%, 500%, 1500%, 5000% more its original purchase price?
+This said, remember this, a variant comic is a special cover with the same guts (story) inside.
+Nothing different in the least from a variant cover or a regular cover, but one piece of paper.
+Is this one piece of paper worth 300%, 500%, 1500%, or 5000% more than its original purchase price?

 Checklist of questions below regarding a new variant you’re about to purchase.
 All of these questions will not pertain all the time.
 This is just a guide to help with the process of your purchase.
 And ALWAYS do your OWN homework.
 Never let someone dictate what is a good buy or not.